Your Management Training Has a Hidden Flaw

 - 15 tools and templates they can use long after the session.

-The 6 Essentials that Cut Turnover — and Keep Motivation Up
+The 6 Essentials That Cut Turnover and Keep Motivation Up

-The same six practices that prevent younger employees from leaving also keep them engaged when the job market tightens.
 They work because they address what the life stage of emerging adulthood actually needs — not what stereotypes say Gen Z wants.

 01